 - Quality of Care: As an APP, I am an extension of your physician who can take time to listen to your concerns and answer questions.
-Our APPs at Neurosurgery One Spine Clinic consistently have high patient satisfaction ratings, which is in large part due to the relationships we build with patients throughout their entire back pain journey.
+Our APPs at the Neurosurgery One Spine Center consistently have high patient satisfaction ratings, which is in large part due to the relationships we build with patients throughout their entire back pain journey.
 This survey of surgeons found that APPs decrease surgeons’ workload, improve patient safety, improve continuity of care, and lead to reduced hospital stays for surgical patients.

 Can a physician assistant treat my back pain?

 A PA, or physician assistant, can help diagnose and treat your back pain or neck pain.
-Whether it’s myself, or another PA or certified nurse practitioner in the Neurosurgery One Spine Clinic, we are involved in every step of your back pain treatment experience.
+Whether it’s myself, or another PA or certified nurse practitioner in the Neurosurgery One Spine Center, we are involved in every step of your back pain treatment experience.

 A PA/NP can do the following for your back pain: